Kimball Junction Hotels and Things to Do

 Drive a little and save a lot when staying in Kimball Junction.
-The six miles into town is typically very quick, less than 10 minutes on the road.
+The eight miles into town is typically very quick, less than 10 minutes on the road (unless it’s peak ski season).
 It is well worth the drive to save hundreds of dollars per night on your lodging if location isn’t your number one priority.
-Travelers who prefer familiar brand names should be especially comfortable in Kimball Junction.
-Many of the branded or chain hotels in Park City are located somewhere in the Kimball Junction area, providing trusted service and excellent value.
-Hyatt Place, Best Western, Hampton, Holiday Inn, and more lend their name to some of the hotels in the area.
+Travelers who prefer familiar brand names will be comfortable here, where many of the chain hotels in Park City are located, including Hyatt Place, Best Western, Holiday Inn, and more.
 Those aren’t the only options in Kimball Junction, though.
 There are plenty of independent offerings to enjoy, all bringing exceptional value as a result of their non-resort, non-downtown location.

 Transportation will be required to visit any of Park City’s famous ski areas.
-Whether you are looking for a relaxing afternoon at Deer Valley Resort or an exhilarating morning at Park City Base Area, you are going to need a bus, car, or other means of transportation to get there.
+Whether you are looking for a relaxing afternoon at Deer Valley Resort or an exhilarating morning at Park City Mountain Resort, you are going to need a bus, car, or other means of transportation to get there.
 In order of proximity, Canyons Village is closest, Park City Mountain is next, followed by Deer Valley, just a few minutes further down the road.
-Bear in mind that, wherever you go, parking may be an issue.
-During the height of the season, the ski area parking lots may be clogged, necessitating more creative travel solutions.
+Bear in mind that wherever you go, parking can be an issue during the height of the season.
+Arrive at the resort early to avoid clogged parking lots that may necessitate creative travel solutions.

 Utah Olympic Park

 Everyone staying in Park City, especially in Kimball Junction, should visit Utah Olympic Park.
 Sun or snow, there is always something amazing going on in this sprawling athletic campus.
 The active visitor can enjoy ziplines, a bobsled course, Nordic ski jumps, ropes courses, extreme tubing, a climbing wall, and more, depending on the time of year.
-For those more interested in seeing than doing, guided tours are available, as well as museums covering the history of skiing and the legacy of the Salt Lake Winter Games.
-The park is pure fun, regardless of your particular tastes.
+For those more interested in seeing than doing, guided tours of the facilities are available.
+A walk through the free museums—which cover the history of skiing and the legacy of the Salt Lake Winter Game—is a must.

 The Final Word